bradyjoslin/til/content/macos/default-screenshot-location.md

 title = "Default Screenshot Location"
 +++

+On macOS the default location for screenshots is the desktop, but cluttered desktops are no fun.
 To change the default screenshot location:

 Open terminal and enter: